ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis: Physiology-Based ECG Dynamical Model (EDM)

-These parameters control the quasi-periodic nature of the ECG by dictating the movement of the trajectory around the attracting limit cycle.
-As it is seen in \ref{ode_equations_x},\ref{ode_equations_y}, \ref{ode_equations_z}, each of the $P, Q, R, S$, and $T$-waves of the ECG waveform are modeled with a Gaussian function located at specific angular positions $\theta$.

-The baseline wander of the ECG is modeled with the parameter $z_0$, represented by a sinusoidal component $z_0(t)$, and is linked to the respiratory frequency $f_2$ via:

-Since this model has a large number of free parameters, we can precisely manipulate the morphological features of the synthetic ECG, facilitating the simulation of abnormal morphological changes and various pathological conditions.
-The parameters of the ordinary differential equations (ODEs), represented as $\eta$, are defined as follows:

-Each of the 12 leads, along with each type of abnormality, has its unique set of parameters, which are detailed in our code repository.
-The solution to these equations generates a trajectory within a three-dimensional state-space, represented by coordinates $(x, y, z)$.
-The ECG signal is captured by the $z(t)$ component, which traces the path around the limit cycle, with each complete unit cycle corresponding to a single heartbeat.
+Each of the 12 leads, along with each type of abnormality, is parameterized by a unique set of EDM coefficients, available in our public code repository.
+The solution to the EDM system describes a continuous trajectory in the three-dimensional state space $(x, y, z)$, where the $z(t)$ component directly corresponds to the synthesized ECG signal.

-Characteristic waveforms such as the $P$, $Q$, $R$, $S$, and $T$ waves are modeled as localized Gaussian events.
-These events cause the trajectory to deviate from the limit cycle, effectively reflecting the cardiac cycle's morphology.
+We estimate the EDM parameters $\eta_{k}^{c}$ for each lead $k$ and abnormality class $c$ by fitting the McSharry model~\citep{mcsharry2003dynamical} to real heartbeats using a least-squares optimization procedure.
+For each (lead, class) pair, we fit the parameters on training beats only and keep $\eta_{k}^{c}$ fixed during GAN training.

-The location of these wave events is determined by the parameters $\theta_i$, which are fixed angles on the unit circle.
-As the $z$ trajectory nears one of these points, it is either elevated or depressed away from the limit cycle before returning to it.
-The amplitude and duration of each waveform—$P$, $Q$, $R$, $S$, and $T$—are governed by the parameters $a_i$ and $b_i$ respectively.
+The characteristic $P$, $Q$, $R$, $S$, and $T$ waves are determined by the parameters $\theta_i$, which fix their positions on the unit circle.
+As the trajectory approaches each $\theta_i$, the $z$ component is transiently elevated or depressed, corresponding to the onset of a cardiac wave.
+The amplitude and duration of each waveform are precisely controlled by parameters $a_i$ and $b_i$, respectively, enabling fine-grained manipulation of ECG morphology to reflect a wide range of physiological and pathological conditions.